School of Nursing Mission

 Lincoln University in Missouri is a historically black, 1890 land-grant, public, comprehensive institution that provides excellent educational opportunities including theoretical and applied learning experiences to a diverse population within a nurturing, student-centered environment.

-The School of Nursing faculty function within the general framework and policies of Lincoln University, reflecting the mission of the University in the philosophical statements regarding person, nursing, and nursing education.
+The School of Nursing faculty functions within the general framework and policies of Lincoln University, reflecting the mission of the University in the philosophical statements regarding personal, nursing, and nursing education.
 This vision reflects responsiveness to the educational needs of our students, as well as the provision of service to the state and nation.

 The School of Nursing at Lincoln University offers three program options to help students reach their nursing goals:

 - The Associate of Applied Science (AAS) in nursing program is offered at the Fort Leonard Wood Campus and is designed for entry into nursing practice.

 - The Baccalaureate (BSN) program consists of two options:

 - The 4-year BSN program option and

 Both BSN program options are designed for professional nursing practice.
 The BSN program option is offered at the Jefferson City Campus, while the RN-BSN program option is offered online.
 The AAS in nursing and the BSN program options are accredited by the Accreditation Commission for Education in Nursing (ACEN).
 The ACEN can be contacted at: 3390 Peachtree Road NE, Suite 1400, Atlanta, GA 30326; 404-975-5000; www.acenursing.org.